-Cedars serves the diverse Los Angeles community, serving more than 1 million people each year in over 40 locations, with more than 3,000 physicians on medical staff and thousands of other healthcare professionals, staff and volunteers.
-In FY23-24, Cedars cared for more outpatients and inpatients than ever before, with 1,897,179 outpatient visits, occurring at over 250 primary and specialty care locations throughout Los Angeles County, and had 49,634 admissions and 127,626 emergency visits for a total of 316,036 patient days within the Cedars medical network.
+Cedars-Sinai serves the diverse Los Angeles community, serving more than 1 million people each year in over 40 locations, with more than 3,000 physicians on medical staff and thousands of other healthcare professionals, staff and volunteers.
+In FY25 Cedars-Sinai saw 2.19M outpatient visits, occurring at over 250 primary and specialty care locations throughout Los Angeles County, and had 51,227 admissions and 131,901 emergency visits for a total of 315,524 patient days within the Cedars-Sinai medical network.
 Greater geographic expansion in southern California including Marina del Rey Hospital, affiliate Torrance Memorial Medical Center and Huntington Health, and partner Providence St. Joseph Health has created new opportunities for the coordination of care and shared expertise that benefits patients.

 For more information, please visit the Cedars-Sinai website.